 - Technical problems

 Increasing numbers of energy companies are able to operate each others’ smart meters.
 And by the end of 2020, the government intends to have a solution so that all meters are inter-operable between energy companies.

 This could be due to technical problems.
 For example, the meter being unable to communicate externally or customers switching to a supplier that can’t operate the meter in smart mode.

-Find out what the smart meter roll-out will mean to you, including whether you can refuse a smart meter - see our guide to the smart meter roll-out.
+Find out what the smart meter roll-out will mean for you, and if your energy supplier is installing them yet in our guide to the smart meter roll-out.